 Presbyterian registers are in three main locations:

-The Public Record Office also has microfilm copies of almost all registers in Northern Ireland which have remained in local custody, and also lists those records held by the Presbyterian Historical Society.
-For the rest of Ireland, almost all of the records are in local custody.
-It can be very difficult to locate the relevant congregation, since many of them have moved, amalgamated, or simply disappeared over the last 60 years.
+TPRONI has microfilm copies of almost all registers in Northern Ireland that have remained in local custody.
+For the rest of Ireland almost all the records are in local custody.
+It can be very difficult to locate these, as many congregations in the South have moved, amalgamated or simply disappeared over the last sixty years.

 The very congregational basis of Presbyterianism further complicates matters, since it means that Presbyterian records do not cover a definite geographical area; the same town often had two or more Presbyterian churches drawing worshippers from the same community and keeping distinct records.

 The very congregational basis of Presbyterianism further complicates matters, as it means that Presbyterian records do not cover a definite geographical area: the same town often had two or more Presbyterian churches drawing worshippers from the same community and keeping distinct records.
 In the early nineteenth century especially, controversy within the Church fractured the records, with seceding and non-seceding congregations in the same area often in violent opposition to each other.
-Apart from the Public Record Office of Northern Ireland listing, the only guide is History of Congregations (National Library Ir.
-285 h 8) which gives a brief historical outline of the history of each congregation.
+Apart from the PRONI listing, the only guide is History of Congregations (Belfast: PHS, 1982; NLI Ir 274108 p 11), which gives a brief historical outline of the history of each congregation.
 An online subscription version at presbyterianhistoryireland.com is more up to date.
-Lewis's Topographical Dictionary of Ireland (1837), available on this site, records the existence of Presbyterian congregations within each civil parish, and Pettigrew and Oulton's Dublin Almanac and General Register of Ireland of 1835 includes a list of all Presbyterian ministers in the country, along with the names and locations of their congregations.
+Lewis's Topographical Dictionary of Ireland (1837) records the existence of Presbyterian congregations within each civil parish, and Pettigrew and Oulton's Dublin Almanac and General Register of Ireland (1835) includes a list of all Presbyterian ministers in the country, along with the names and locations of their congregations.
 Brian Mitchell's A New Genealogical Atlas of Ireland (Baltimore, Md.: GPC, 2nd ed., 2002; NLI RR 9292 m 36) maps the locations of historical Presbyterian congregations in the nine counties of Ulster.
 A brief bibliography of histories of Presbyterianism is given under 'Clergymen' in the 'Occupations section.
 For Dublin especially, Steven Smyrl's Dictionary of Dublin Dissent: Dublin's Protestant Dissenting Meeting Houses, 1660 - 1920 (Dublin: A. & A. Farmer, 2009) is an excellent guide to the congregations and their records.